Summary: A Very British Coup

 More than any other European democracy, the UK is an elective dictatorship.
 Those checks and balances on the excesses of the executive as exist post-Brexit, such as the national courts and remaining international law, the British government is now openly talking about dismantling.
 So the only constraint on their power grab will be the speed of bureaucratic processes.

 Basically, the health of English democracy will be determined by how much and how quickly the government can undermine it in the next four years.
 So, the only saving grace of Boris Johnson, like Donald Trump, is that he is inordinately lazy.
 So he might, on his own, not get around to many things.
-With the energetically deluded Dominic Cummings pulling the strings, however, this may change.

 Even in the most notorious of dictatorships, authoritarianism can creep slowly.
 Mugabe’s power grab in Zimbabwe was a protracted but relentless affair, done in concert with the scapegoating of portions of the population, starting with the Ndebele, and, later, with the settler farmers.